Down in El Paso He Fell in Love…

-“There are many pianists out there who have razzle-dazzle styles, but that’s not where my heart is,” explains musician and poet Esteban Ramirez.
-“My spirit leads me to instrumental piano music that is romantic, lyrical, and passionate, and my poetry is an extension of that, but into a world of verbal imagery.”
+“My spirit leads me to instrumental music that is romantic, lyrical, and passionate, and my poetry is an extension of that, but into a world of verbal imagery.”

 Born and raised in the border town of El Paso, he is the youngest of nine children from immigrant parents.
 “El Paso is either a small city or a big town depending on how you experience it.
 We lived right next to a big mountain with lots of cacti and tumbleweeds.
 It was a really fun place to explore when I was growing up.”

 A hyperactive child, his mother started him on piano lessons at age ten to keep his energetic explorations focused on something that allowed her to keep a watchful eye on him.
 A year later he began composing.

 “I was hooked.
 A year into my lessons I wrote a little ditty.
 I remember saying, ‘Oh, that’s where the radio gets its music: from people like me!’”

 No sooner did his mom notice his talent when she directed his creative energy to becoming the church pianist at the age of 11.
 Here he honed his style that characterizes his neoclassical compositions to this day.